W-Vermeersch/webtech-project/README.md

-Animal GO is a gameified social network for people that come across animals while exploring, where they can share their pictures on our site and interact with other people's posts.
+Animal GO is a gameified social media platform for people that come across animals while exploring, where they can share their pictures on our site and interact with other people's posts.
-The website makes use of a interactive map where you can explore the earth and discover what animals people around the world come across.
+The website makes use of an interactive map where you can explore the earth and discover what animals people around the world come across.
-We have incorporated some gameified features, like a EXP system and leaderboards, into our website.
+We have incorporated some gameified features, like an EXP system and leaderboards, into our website.
 Like, comment and follow other people's content!